lloydvheremu/raytracerchallengepython/readme.md

 #### The tests are posed as Cucumber scenarios and I implement them using python's unittest module

+Typically, Cucumber is used to describe high-level interactions between a user and an application, but the tests in this book use it differently.
+Here, you’ll see it used to describe lower-level interactions, like how various inputs to a specific function might affect the function’s output.
+This lets the book walk you through the construction of an API, step by step, rather than just showing you the high-level behavior that you need to try to emulate.
+For example, consider the following hypothetical specification which describes the behavior of concatenating two arrays.

+- `Scenario: Concatenating two arrays should create a new array`
+- `Given a ← array(1, 2, 3)`
+- `And b ← array(3, 4, 5)`
+- `When c ← a + b`
+- `Then c = array(1, 2, 3, 3, 4, 5)`

 It’s structured like any Cucumber scenario, but describes low-level API
 interactions:
 - It begins with two assumptions (“Given…And”), which must be true to